Russia moves some troops away from Ukraine; NATO says big force remains

 It did not say how many troops were being moved or how many were staying behind.

-"The moving of units is continuing, having completed planned exercises testing military preparedness in field conditions, to loading stations," a defence ministry statement said.
+"The moving of units is continuing, having completed planned exercises testing military preparedness in field conditions, to loading stations," a defense ministry statement said.

 "TOO EARLY TO TELL"